nicholsons/comp0034-tutorial-apps-flask/README.md

 # COMP0034 2025 Computer practicals (Flask app)

 These are worked examples of the activities.
 They are not coursework exemplars!

+Please check `requirements.txt` as you need to add install additional libraries for some of the examples.

 The sub-packages are: